kedacore/http-add-on/docs/developing.md

 - `mage build`: Builds all the binaries for local testing.
 - `mage test`: Tests the entire codebase
-- `mage dockerbuild`: Builds all docker images
+- `mage dockerBuild`: Builds all docker images
   - Please see the below "Environment Variables" section for more information on this command
-- `mage dockerpush`: Pushes all docker images, without building them first
+- `mage dockerPush`: Pushes all docker images, without building them first
   - Please see the below "Environment Variables" section for more information on this command

 ### In the Operator Directory